hakimjonas/valar/README.md

 Validators can be automatically derived for case classes using deriveValidatorMacro.
 **Important Note on Derivation:** Automatic derivation with deriveValidatorMacro requires implicit Validator instances to be available in scope for **all** field types within the case class.
 If a validator for any field type is missing, * *compilation will fail**.
 This strictness ensures that all fields are explicitly considered during validation.
+See the
-See the " Built-in Validators" section for types supported out-of-the-box.
+"Built-in Validators" section for types supported out-of-the-box.

 ## **Built-in Validators**